kelinacowellqa/kelinacowellqa/README.md

 ## 👋 Hi, I’m Kelina Cowell
 🎮 **Multiplatform Games Tester | QA Portfolio**
+Games QA Portfolio — hands-on testing across PC, Console, and VR with a focus on player experience, stability, performance, and cross-platform parity.

 I’m a QA tester passionate about immersive player experiences, clean gameplay design, and the art of uncovering impactful bugs that improve the player experience.